nomeokosun/nomeokosun/README.md

 - 👋 Hi, I’m @nomeokosun
-- 👀 I’ma Product designer with 2.5 years experience.
+- 👀 I’m a Product designer with 2.5 years experience.
-- 🌱 I’m currently learning Frontend Dev on the side cos i love development too
+- 🌱 I’m currently learning Frontend Dev on the side cos I love development too
 - 💞️ I’m looking to collaborate on live projects
 - 📫 How to reach me: onomeokosun123@gmail.com